tinkertanker/googlepdfgen/README.md

 ## Google Cloud Setup

-Before using this script, you need to set up a Google Cloud project and enable the necessary APIs:
+Before using this script, you need to set up a Google Cloud project, enable the necessary APIs, and get a mysterious-sounding file called `client_secrets.json`.
+(TT staff, refer to the Notion, under "Cert Generator for Google Workspace", for a downloadable file.)

 1. Go to the [Google Cloud Console](https://console.cloud.google.com/)
 2. Create a new project or select an existing one